icklers/platform-gitops-demo/docs/getting-started/01-introduction.md

 2.  **ArgoCD:** The GitOps engine.
 ArgoCD continuously monitors a Git repository and applies the desired state (defined in YAML) to our Kubernetes cluster.
 This ensures that our cluster's state always matches what's in Git.

-3.  **Nix & Devbox:** The environment management tools.
-Nix ensures that every developer on the team has the exact same version of every tool, library, and dependency.
-Devbox provides a user-friendly wrapper around Nix, making it easy to manage our development environment.
+3.  **DevBox:** The environment management tool.
+DevBox ensures that every developer on the team has the exact same version of every tool, library, and dependency, providing a reproducible development environment that works consistently across different machines and CI/CD pipelines.

 ## The Architectural Vision: A True IDP

 Our goal is not just to automate infrastructure provisioning.
 We are building an **Internal Developer Platform (IDP)**.
 What does this mean?

 -   **Self-Service for Developers:** Developers can provision the infrastructure they need (e.g., a PostgreSQL database, a Redis cache, a Kubernetes cluster) by simply creating a YAML file and pushing it to Git.
-They don't need to be experts in Azure, GCP, or Hetzner.
+They don't need to be experts in Azure or GCP.
 -   **Platform Team as Enablers:** The platform team (that's us!) defines the "blueprints" for this infrastructure using Crossplane Compositions.
 We control the security, networking, and configuration details, ensuring that all provisioned resources adhere to company standards.
 -   **Git as the Single Source of Truth:** Every single piece of infrastructure, from a single S3 bucket to an entire Kubernetes cluster, is defined declaratively in a Git repository.
 This provides a complete audit trail and enables powerful automation.